Medical coverage while traveling outside the U.S.

 - Older travelers insured through Medicare

-Step 1 – Enter the country you will be traveling to and the dates of your trip.
+First, enter the country you will be traveling to and the dates of your trip.
 If you will be traveling to more than one country, you’ll need a multi-trip policy which you can select at the end of your search.

+You can filter results by only medical coverage.
 Similar to regular health insurance, travel insurance policies are not one-size-fits-all.
 Pricing and coverage depend on a variety of factors such as:

 - Age of the travelers